Zachary-2612/School-management-system/README.md

 # School-management-system

-School managment system include inheritance hadle excptions, manage teacher and student and record the financial stament, transition history
+School managment system include inheritance hadle excptions, manage teacher and student and record the financial statment, transition history

 #Peroson
 - A class can be inherited by teacher and student